-Inspired by The Woks of Life, Jennifer and Jessica encouraged their mother to get them more involved in cooking despite how very far apart they are (southwest US, midwest US, and
+Inspired by The Woks of Life, Jennifer and Jessica encouraged their mother to get them more involved in cooking, despite how very far apart they are (southwest US, midwest US, and

 Europe northeast US).
 Growing up, their mother tried all sorts of cuisines, partly to appease Jennifer’s love of Italian and French food, their father’s for American/Continental, and Jessica’s of Asian food.
-In southern Germany, Jessica had a newfound desire to recreate authentic, traditional Chinese recipes (one can only eat so much sausage, potato, and cabbage after all).
-And since everyone likes traveling (feel free to check out Jennifer’s travel blog), some of that will be featured here as well.
+In southern Germany, Jessica had a newfound desire to recreate authentic, traditional Chinese recipes (one can only eat so much pork, potato, and cabbage after all).
+And since everyone likes traveling (feel free to check out Jennifer’s gap year travel blog), some of that will be featured here as well.

 The name of the blog

 Hapa derives from the Hawaiian pidgin phrase hapa haole (“half white”) used to describe mixed-race people — originally, half Hawaiian and half other.
 It’s short for “hapalua“, the Hawaiian word meaning “half“.
-Since Hawaiians feel the term has been culturally appropriated by people of part Asian descent, I intend the blog name to literally mean ‘half helpings’.
+Since Hawaiians feel the term has been culturally appropriated by people of part Asian descent, the blog name is intended to literally mean ‘half helpings’.
 Because the USA is all about supersizing.
 Taiwanese mum + German da = Eurasian offspring.